learn-co-curriculum/dsc-one-sample-z-test/README.md

-Let's try to plot this $z$-value on a standard normal distribution to see what it means.
+Let's try to plot this *z*-value on a standard normal distribution to see what it means.

 ```python